pulp/pulpproject.org/_posts/2020-11-25-pulp-community-survey-results-2020.md

 * 60% of respondents use more than one plugin.
 * As well as the RPM plugin, the most popular plugin is the Python plugin, with 30% of respondents using it in addition to RPM.

-Pulp 2 users reported also using the Debian, Plugin, and Docker plugins.
+Pulp 2 users reported also using the Debian and Docker plugins.

 ### Do you rely on the Pulp 2 CLI or API?
 If so, can you explain why?

 80% of Pulp 2 respondents reported that they use the Pulp 2 CLI exclusively and depend on it for daily tasks.
-Some users wrote that they script against it and find it essential for sysadmin tasks.
+Some users wrote that they script against it and find it essential.

 10% said that they use both the CLI and API.